✦ Scandinavian-inspired design, curated for modern living

 How Do I Maintain a Commercial Dehumidifier?

-To maintain your commercial dehumidifier, regularly clean or replace the air filter, check the drain hose for clogs, empty the water reservoir, and guarantee proper airflow.
-Schedule professional servicing periodically for peak performance.
+To maintain your commercial dehumidifier, regularly clean or replace the air filter, check the drain hose for clogs, empty the water reservoir if you are not using continuous drainage, and ensure proper airflow around the unit.
+Schedule professional servicing periodically for peak performance, especially if the unit runs daily in a high-humidity basement.

 Can These Dehumidifiers Reduce Mold Growth?